Skuse Over Head Injury, Huws and Bishop Not Yet Ready But Rowe and Adeyemi Making Progress

 Thursday, 13th Sep 2018 17:07

-Town boss Paul Hurst has confirmed that Cole Skuse is over the head injury which forced him off against Norwich a fortnight ago, but Emyr Huws and Teddy Bishop are not yet ready for first-team involvement, Janoi Donacien is still to receive confirmation of his discretionary leave to remain, while there is better news on Danny Rowe and Tom Adeyemi.
+Town boss Paul Hurst has confirmed that Cole Skuse is over the head injury which forced him off against Norwich a fortnight ago, but Emyr Huws and Teddy Bishop are not yet ready for first-team involvement, Janoi Donacien is still to receive confirmation of his permanent leave to remain, while there is better news on Danny Rowe and Tom Adeyemi.

 “He’s back to his intelligent best and his dry sense of humour,” Hurst said when asked about Skuse.